 The student shall have the opportunity to appeal any decision involving disciplinary action.
-Appeals of dismissals and expulsions will be submitted directly to the Office of the President.
-All other appeals must be submitted in writing to the vice president for Enrollment Management and Learner Services, within fifteen (15) business days after receipt of the disciplinary action.
+Appeals of dismissals must be submitted directly to the Office of the President.
+All other appeals must be submitted in writing to the vice president for Enrollment Management and Learner Services.
+All appeals must be filed within 15 business days after receipt of the disciplinary action.
 The appeal must specify the grounds on which it is being made.
 Allowable grounds for appeals are limited to the following:

-- > Evidence of procedural irregularity that affected the fairness of the hearing - > Evidence of significant mitigating circumstances or facts that could not have been presented to the investigating staff member or at the hearing - > Evidence of undue severity of sanction - > Evidence of bias on the part of the investigating staff member - > Evidence that the decision of the Student Conduct Committee is arbitrary, capricious or unreasonable and that the charges are not supported by the evidence
+- > Evidence of procedural irregularity that affected the fairness of the hearing - Evidence of significant mitigating circumstances or facts that could not have been presented to the investigating staff member or at the hearing - > Evidence of undue severity of sanction - Evidence of bias on the part of the investigating staff member - Evidence that the decision of the Student Conduct Committee is arbitrary, capricious or unreasonable, and that the charges are not supported by the evidence